conan-io/docs/reference/commands/search.rst

         -r REMOTE, --remote REMOTE
                                 Remote origin
-        --raw                 Print just the list of recipes --table TABLE         Outputs html file with a table of binaries -q QUERY, --query QUERY
+        --raw                 Print just the list of recipes --table TABLE         Outputs html file with a table of binaries.
+Only valid if "pattern" is a package recipe reference -q QUERY, --query QUERY
                                 Packages query: "os=Windows AND (arch=x86 OR
                                 compiler=gcc)".
 The "pattern" parameter has to be a